ec2/boundless_blake3_example/README.md

 At this point, a Boundless market should be deployed locally and Bento should be started as well.
 To request an order through the market, run:

 ```
+# Exports all environment of the boundless local network.
+source .env.localnet

 just prove-boundless
 ```